Get

 Making the best decisions for our dogs is a common goal for most owners, but we don’t always appreciate how much our choices affect them.
 It isn’t just about the food you provide, the vet you go to, or your exercise routine.
 From how you cuddle on the couch to the games you play outside, almost anything can influence your bond or your dog’s emotions and behaviors.

-Comforting as it may be for you and your pup, sleeping with your dog is another habit that could have more consequences than you’d expect.
+Comforting as it may be for you and your pup, sleeping with your dog is another habit that could have more consequences than you would expect.
 However, while dogs with separation anxiety are more likely to want to be close to you, including at night, there is no evidence that sleeping with your dog is a cause of separation anxiety.

 Does Sleeping With Your Dog Cause Separation Anxiety?